 Thinking all dog parks are the same.

-A short pause will also allow other excited dogs to get used to yours.
-This slight pause will help other dogs not go hyper when your dog does come in.
+A short pause allows other excited dogs to get used to yours.
+This slight pause helps other dogs not go hyper when your dog does come in.

 Most problems are easily avoidable with simple manners.
-A little extra caution on your part will be beneficial.
-But don't go to the park if your furry baby:
+A little extra caution on your part is beneficial.
+However, don't go to the park if your furry baby:

 - Isn’t tick and flea protected or not vaccinated